JelsaTHE 2026 TRAVEL GUIDE

 Ice cream

-We recommend not only sticking to the parlours on the entrance to Jelsa’s square, but also making your way a bit further down to aRoma.
+We recommend not only sticking to the parlours on the entrance to the square, but also making your way a bit further down to aRoma.
 They serve large scoops of premium artisanal gelato with a huge selection of unique flavours.
 You won’t regret it!

 Meals

-Konoba Turan is another solid choice and a wonderfully authentic experience that exemplifies family-run hospitality.
+• Konoba Turan is another solid choice and a wonderfully authentic experience that exemplifies family-run hospitality.
 Marina leads the team with her husband on the grill, her mother preparing tables, and her son serving food – bringing a heartfelt touch to every aspect of the restaurant.
-The courtyard adds to the charm with mandarin, banyan, and lemon trees, creating a distinctly Mediterranean ambiance.
+The courtyard adds to the charm with mandarin, banyan, and lemon trees, creating a distinctly Mediterranean ambiance

-Finally, Step Up stands out with its unique food offering and fantastic positioned on its upper floor terrace overlooking beautiful Jelsa harbour.
+• Finally, Step Up stands out with its unique food offering and fantastic position with its upper floor terrace overlooking beautiful Jelsa harbour.
 It's unlike any of the traditional konobas on the island, with a menu created with foreign tastebuds in mind, particularly those maybe missing the taste of home.
 The burgers are huge and delicious.
 The pizzas are delectable and juicy.
 Josip, the head honcho, is eccentric and wonderful.
 Simply put, Step Up is a vibe and you'll catch us there probably more often than we'd like to admit.

 Where to stay in Jelsa